qenta-cee/qcp-example-php/README.md

 File name | Description
 --- | ---
-[ui/logo.png](ui/logo.png)     | Your logo of your online shop which will be displayed on the Wirecard Checkout Page.
+[ui/logo.png](ui/logo.png)     | Your logo of your online shop which will be displayed on the QPay Checkout Page.
-[service.html](service.html)    | This HTML page is shown to your consumer, if your consumer clicks on your logo within Wirecard Checkout Page.
+[service.html](service.html)    | This HTML page is shown to your consumer, if your consumer clicks on your logo within QPay Checkout Page.